forsythfuture/indicators/functions/acs/README.md

 - table_number: The ACS table number for the data that is needed.
 This imports all tables in a series.
 For example, 'B20017' imports 'B20017A', 'B20017B', 'etc.
 - state: A vector of strings for the states, which should match with counties.
 - county: A vector of strings for the counties, which should match with the states.
+          If only state level data is needed enter `NULL`.
 - year_start: an integer specifying the first year of data that is needed.
 Must be at least 2012.
 - year_end: an integer specifying the final year of data that is needed.
+- acs_data: ACS survey (example: 'acs1', 'acs5')
+            Default value is 'acs1'

 The function returns 95% confidence intervals for the margin of error.
 This is different than the default value of data retried from American Fact Finder.